Coral Palms: Pt. 1

-Jake (Andy Samberg) and Holt (Andre Braugher) have been living in the witness protection program at Coral Palms, Florida for 6 months.
+Jake (Andy Samberg) and Holt (Andre Braugher) have been living in the witness protection program at Coral Palms, Florida for 6 months under the respective aliases of "Larry' and "Greg".
 While they want to continue working on finding Figgis, U.S. Marshal Karen Haas (Maya Rudolph) forbids them from doing so, as it would put their lives in danger.
 Haas also informs them that despite numerous operations, they haven't found Figgis.

-Unknown to Haas, Jake is revealed to be working on the case in a storage unit.
+Unknown to Haas, Jake is revealed to be secretly working on the case in a storage unit.
 Holt finds him and scolds him for putting their lives at risk and tells him to get a job while he takes the file.
 However, Jake decides to work at the Fun Zone and is subsequently named Assistant Manager, much to Holt's disdain, who works there and was looking for the position.
-As his boss, Jake begins giving Holt ridiculous works to blackmail him into giving him the file.
-During one of their discussions, they are both hit by go-karts while a woman records them, planning to put it on Internet.
+As his boss, Jake begins giving Holt ridiculous tasks to blackmail him into giving him the file.
+During one of their discussions, they are both hit by go-karts while a woman records them, planning to put it on the Internet.

 They ask the woman for the phone but she demands 15,000 dollars for the video.
 They attempt to trick her with fake money but she doesn't fall for it and leaves with the phone.
 After Holt scolds Jake for his behavior, Jake reveals he switched the phones and leaves disappointed.
 Holt is given the position of Assistant Manager at the Fun Zone but finds he has no interest in life in Florida.
 He meets with Jake, apologizing for what he said and gives him the files back.
 Despite retrieving the video, they decide to upload it so they can lure Figgis and catch him.